 –N.R., Modesto, CA

-CALIFORNIA WHITEWATER RAFTING, THE KAWEAH RIVER—Plummeting out of Sequoia National Park just east of Visalia lies the Kaweah, one of America’s steepest rivers.
+KAWEAH RIVER RAFTING, CALIFORNIA WHITEWATER RAFTING AT ITS FINEST — Plummeting out of Sequoia National Park just east of Visalia lies the Kaweah, one of America’s steepest rivers.
 In their classic guidebook California Whitewater, Jim Cassady and Fryar Calhoun describe the Kaweah as running “swift, clear, and free through some of the most exciting rapids in the state”.
 In other words, only your adrenaline rushes faster than these waters.
 The upper stretch of river has an average gradient drop of 70′ per mile.
 Compare that to our Class III South Fork American’s 23′ per-mile gradient!
 The torrential whitewater, beautiful scenery, and its short 3 1/2 hour drive from Southern California convinced us to add the Kaweah trips to our offerings.

 Due to the nature of this run you must be in good physical condition and possess prior paddling experience, preferably Class IV or higher, to raft this river.
 You will also be expected to participate in a pre-trip instruction class on the first morning, covering advanced paddling, safety, and swimming techniques.
 Wet suits are an absolute necessity and are included in the price of the trip.
 Please make an appraisal of your ability to handle this run, and be brutally honest.
 If you’re up to the challenge, the rapids of the Kaweah offer an experience unlike any other on the planet.